Murder of Ronan Kerr: Investigation

 On 26 July 2011, five men were arrested in connection with the investigation.
 They were later released.

 On 26 November 2012, investigating detectives announced the arrest of a 22-year-old man in Milton Keynes.
 On 27 November, a 39-year-old man in County Tyrone was arrested and questioned.

 On 16 May 2017, officers from the PSNI's Serious Crime Branch arrested two men under the Terrorism Act in connection with the murder.
 A 27-year-old man was arrested in Omagh, and a 40-year-old man was produced into police custody from prison.

 In June 2018, a man from Coalisland, County Tyrone, was charged with three terrorism-related charges.
 These charges were connected to searches in Coalisland in the course of the murder investigation.
 The charges were dropped in June 2019.

-A number of searches had been conducted in the months leading up to the arrests, and Kerr's death had been widely condemned at the time.
-His murder came during a period of relative peace in Northern Ireland following the signing of the Good Friday Agreement in 1998.
-However, recent political crises and concerns about the activities of paramilitary groups have undermined the peace process.